bowmnath/pl-helper-scripts/README.md

 Tranform a PrairieLearn manual-grading csv (`..._submissions_for_manual_grading.csv`) into a more usable format by removing some of the columns.
-Will work for either a group or an individual assessment based on a command-line flag.
+Will work for either a group or an individual assessment.
 Also allows filtering rows of the csv by student id and/or question id via command-line flags.

+By default, this script will remove any rows corresponding to previous scores of 100% or better so that you know you can skip them in cases where you are allowing resubmissions for an improved grade.
+This behavior can be overridden with a command-line flag.

 On a Linux system, you can run with `python3 simplify_pl_csv.py -h` to see the arguments.
 Note, however, that the filename (`fname`) argument must come